oracle-livelabs/adb/shared/adb-event-alarm/adb-event-alarm.md

 In this lab, you'll:

 - Use the OCI Console to define a notification topic and subscribe to the topic.
-- Create a rule for an Autonomous Database event that will trigger an email notification.
+- Create a rule for an Autonomous AI Database event that will trigger an email notification.
 - Perform an activity that activates the rule and confirm that an email notification was sent.
-- Create and test an Autonomous Database alarm that will trigger an email notification.
+- Create and test an Autonomous AI Database alarm that will trigger an email notification.

 ## **PART 1 - Define an Event that Will Email a Notification When a Database Is Stopped**